-When creating a presentation the author should have a clear idea of the topic to be discussed.
-Generally, the person creating a presentation will be the one delivering the presentation.
-It can be daunting trying to remember what needs to be said and when.
+When creating a presentation it can be daunting trying to remember what needs to be said and when.
 You may also encounter the odd occasion when a presentation will be shared between multiple presenters.
 There can be confusion in knowing what to say and when.
-These cases are perfect examples of when you can create speaker notes in your PowerPoint presentation allowing all involved to see what needs to be discussed during each slide.
+These cases are perfect examples of when you can add speaker notes to your PowerPoint presentation allowing all involved to see what needs to be discussed during each slide.

 If you are new to presenting or plan to share your presentation with others you will find the use of speaker notes very effective.
 PowerPoint even provides a special Presenter View which lets you see your slides and your speaker notes whilst those viewing your presentation will only see the slide information – no notes.

 Today I will show you how to add speaker notes to each slide within your presentation.
 You can then utilise the Presenter View features within Microsoft PowerPoint to deliver your presentation.

 The first step in this process is to add speaker notes to each individual slide within your presentation.
 To add speaker notes to individual slides, follow these steps:

 - From the Start screen, select Open Other Presentation, or select a presentation from the Recent list.

 - Ensure that Slide 1 is currently displayed.
 This is generally your opening title slide.

 - If you cannot see the Notes area displayed underneath the slide area, click the Notes button located in the Status bar:

 - Place your cursor in the notes area at the bottom of the screen where it says Click to add notes:

 - Directly type any notes for Slide 1 into the notes area.
 For this exercise write a few lines on how you might introduce the presentation to the audience or possibly give them a brief introduction about yourself.